OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 - The `Group` element defines the grouping for the new buttons, with a label set by the `groupLabel` resource.

-- The first `Control` element contains an `Action` element with `xsi:type="ShowTaskPane"`, so this button will open a task pane.
+- The first `Control` element contains an `Action` element with `xsi:type="ShowTaskPane"`, so this button opens a task pane.

-- The second `Control` element contains an `Action` element with `xsi:type="ExecuteFunction"`, so this button will invoke a JavaScript function contained in the function file.
+- The second `Control` element contains an `Action` element with `xsi:type="ExecuteFunction"`, so this button invokes a JavaScript function contained in the function file.

 ```xml
 <!-- Message Compose -->